 I do NOT work with minors without a written authorization from guardian.

-• Get a second doctor’s opinion if they’re unsure
+Get a second doctor’s opinion if you are unsure.

 I suggest ways to "Crowd Out" caffeine, sugar, alcohol, tobacco, junk food, dairy and meat